Call us: +64 9 302 0178Enquire now

 The most well known of the islands are: Rangiroa, Manihi, Tikehau and the recently popularised Fakarava.

-by Christelle Holler of Tahiti Private Expeditions (Dive company for charters)
+Dive Information by Tahiti Private Expeditions (Dive company for charters)

 Most dive spots are fairly shallow (max. depth about 95 ft), the water is warm year round and the visibility is excellent.
 There is phenomenal snorkelling and conservation of the marine wildlife is a local governmental priority.